-- 1. Compare and contrast cultural worldviews. - 2.
-Analyze social issues, social structures and/or behavior of cultures and subcultures. - 3.
-Examine how generalizations, stereotyping and prejudice develop, and how they impact culture. - 4.
-Identify dimensions of culture. - 5.
-Recognize and/or demonstrate an appreciation of different cultures through language and communication.
+- 1. Compare and contrast, identify and understand cultural worldviews. - 2.
+Analyze social issues, social structures, behavior of cultures and subcultures. - 3.
+Examine how generalizations, stereotyping and prejudices develop, and how they impact culture. - 4.
+Recognize and/or demonstrate an appreciation of and respect for different cultures through language and communication.